I decided, against my better judgement and curiosity, to attend a pro-Gaza rally in the city (Sydney) on Sunday 13th July with a friend.

 When I arrived at Sydney Town Hall I was quite taken aback by the number of people there.
 Here I was in a sea of Arabs, keffiyehs, hijabs, niqabs, Hamas headbands, Palestinian flags, Greens’ banners, black “flags of Jihad” and good number of Hezbollah flags , which was surprising seeing as this was supposed to be about Gaza.

 It was comforting to see the Police there in such great numbers.
-There were Police from the Riot Squad as well as regular and mounted Police.
+There were Police from the Riot Squad, the Dog Squad, as well as regular and mounted Police.

 I have to tell you I found the whole event frightening and very confronting.
 I was not comfortable, far from it.
 The anger, the rage, the hate was overwhelming and I really was quite scared.